-When you get a pension you pay tax on any income above your tax-free Personal Allowance.
+When you get money from a pension you pay tax on any income above your tax-free Personal Allowance.

 How much Income Tax you pay depends on the tax rate that applies to you.

 Your income includes:

 - money from private pensions (workplace, personal, stakeholder)

 - any taxable benefits you might get

 - any other income, money from investments, property, savings

 How you pay tax depends on your situation.
 Your pension provider usually takes some tax off before paying you money from a private pension.

 You can usually take 25% of a pension pot tax free.
 Your pension provider takes tax off the remaining 75% before you get it.

 If your life expectancy is less than a year